We met Sarah in a brothel in Thailand.

 Immediately, our investigator gave his testimony and video evidence to the authorities and asked the government to conduct a raid on Sarah’s behalf.
 It was believed that 10 or more girls were also being held against their wills at the same brothel where we found Sarah.

-But what Sarah doesn’t know is that rescue is coming.
+But what Sarah didn’t know was that rescue was coming.

 After weeks of waiting, Sarah’s note she scribbled to the investigator on a piece of currency which said, “Please rescue me,” finally got answered.